Academic-Central/academic-central/src/pages/news/2020-12-4-why-should-we-write-a-paper.md

 ---

 <iframe src="https://player.vimeo.com/video/491092904" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-My name is Takaya Yamazato from Nagoya University.
-I am the editor-in-chief of the Institute of Electronics, Information and Communication Engineers (IEICE) Communication Society.

 When I am pondering various ideas, I run into questions about what a paper is, why we write papers, what editing is, and so on.
 I would like to share my thoughts on the purpose of a paper.